yingding/ai-hackathon-022025/README.md

 # Agenda

-this is the Agenda of Hackathon "AI Integration Copilot and Azure AI Foundry" on Apr.
-2025
+This is the Agenda of Hackathon "AI Integration Copilot and Azure AI Foundry" on May 2025.

 ## Table of Content